astronomer/docs/astro/cli/quickstart.md

 Once your project builds successfully, you can access the Airflow UI by going to `http://localhost:8080/` and logging in with `admin` for both your username and password.

-After logging in, you should see Astronomer's example DAGs from your `dags` directory in the Airflow UI.
+After logging in, you should see two example DAGs in the Airflow UI that correspond to two files in the `dags` directory of your Astro project.
+These example DAGs are maintained by Astronomer and showcase Airflow features and best practices.

 <div class="text--center">
 <img src="/img/docs/sample-dag.png" alt="Example DAG in the Airflow UI" />
 </div>

-That's all it takes to run Airflow locally using Astro!
-From here, you can run Astronomer's example DAGs and manage your entire local Airflow environment directly for your Astro project.
+That's all it takes to run Airflow locally using the Astro CLI!
+From here, you can add new DAGs to your Astro project and start developing.

 ## Next Steps

-Once you install the CLI, there are a few different paths you can take:
+Once you install the CLI and have an Astro project running locally, there are a few different paths you can take:

+- To write and test your own DAGs locally and configure your local Airflow environment, see [Develop Project](develop-project.md).
+- To view logs, set up unit tests for your DAGs, or troubleshoot your local Airflow environment, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md).
+- To deploy DAGs to an environment managed by Astronomer, see [Deploy Code](deploy-code.md).
+If you're not a customer but might be interested in Astro, [reach out to us](https://www.astronomer.io/get-started).
 - To learn more about the available commands in the CLI, see the [CLI Command Reference](cli/reference.md) or run `astro help`.
-- To create new DAGs, develop your Astro project, and configure your local Airflow environment, see [Develop Project](develop-project.md).
-- To tourbleshoot your local Airflow environment, see [Test and Troubleshoot Locally](test-and-troubleshoot-locally.md).
-- If you're ready to deploy your project to a production environment on Astro, see [Deploy Code](deploy-code.md).